Naqib al-Ashraf revolt: Revolt

 Mehmed Pasha and Arslan Mehmed Pasha, the governor of the Damascus Eyalet (to whose jurisdiction Jerusalem belonged) and his successors, attempted to retake the city from the rebels during the siege that ensued.
 However, the rebels utilized Jerusalem's sacredness to Muslims to prevent serious bombardment of the city by Ottoman forces, while opening fire against the latter upon their approach.

-In 1704, upon hearing that Sultan Ahmed III was dispatching a large army to take control of Jerusalem, a loyalist camp emerged that was content with Mehmed Pasha's dismissal and putting an to the revolt.
+In 1704, upon hearing that Sultan Ahmed III was dispatching a large army to take control of Jerusalem, a loyalist camp emerged that was content with Mehmed Pasha's dismissal and putting an end to the revolt.
 However, Muhammad ibn Mustafa did not trust imperial overtures and demanded stronger guarantees before ending the revolt.
 The population was split between the two camps, and the rivalry turned violent when Muhammad ibn Mustafa waged an armed campaign against the loyalists.
 The clashes peaked with a major battle in the narrow alleyways around the Bab al-Huta gate in the northern part of the city.
 The battle ended with dozens of fatalities and mass defections from Muhammad ibn Mustafa's camp.
 The loyalist camp was barricaded in the citadel with the qadi, awaiting the intervention of the imperial army.

 Clashes between the rival camps began anew in late 1705, around the time that the imperial army was departing from Damascus.
 The imperial army met generally ineffective resistance in the hinterland of Nablus, where peasant irregulars harried them along the way to Jerusalem.
 Once the Ottomans reached Jerusalem's environs in October, Muhammad ibn Mustafa decided to escape from the city with dozens of his followers through the Damascus Gate and the Moroccan Gate on 28 October, during the evening.
 Muhammad ibn Mustafa was captured by the Ottoman authorities, sent to Istanbul, and was executed there in 1707.